snowplow-archive/snowplow.github.com/_posts/2017-02-xx-introducing-dataflow-runner.md

 category: Releases
 ---

 We are pleased to announce the release of [Dataflow Runner] [dataflow-runner-repo], a new open-source system for the creation and running of [AWS EMR][aws-emr] jobflow clusters and steps.
-Big thanks to Snowplow intern [Manoj Rajandrakumar][manoj] for all of his hardwork on this project!
+Big thanks to Snowplow intern [Manoj Rajandrakumar][manoj] for all of his hard work on this project!

-This release signals the first step in our journey to deconstruct EmrEtlRunner into two seperate applications which should solve the fundamental problem that EmrEtlRunner complects business logic with general-purpose EMR execution.
-This is problematic for a few reasons:
+This release signals the first step in our journey to deconstruct EmrEtlRunner into two separate applications, a Dataflow Runner and `snowplowctl`, per our [RFC][emretlrunner-rfc] on Discourse.

-* It makes it very difficult to test EmrEtlRunner thoroughly, because the side effecting EMR execution and the business logic are mixed together
-* The jobflow DAG is only constructed at runtime by code, which makes it very difficult to share with other orchestration tools such as Factotum
-* EmrEtlRunner ties the Snowplow batch pipeline needlessly closely to EMR
-* It makes it impossible for non-Snowplow projects to use our (in theory general-purpose) EMR execution code

 In the rest of this post we will cover: